“Room meets Frank meets The Truman Show meets Be Kind Rewind”

 Brigsby Bear has drawn numerous comparisons to several critically acclaimed films, the most obvious of which is Room – predominantly for its subject matter.
 Let’s be clear, that is really the only thing those two films have in common.
 I personally found myself reminded of Lenny Abrahamson’s Frank because of McCreary’s ability to slide seamlessly between absolute tragedy and a genuinely honest laugh out loud moment.
 Also, something to do with a monolithic character dress up (you know – with massive heads).

 Though it is Be Kind Rewind that Brigsby Bear resembled the most, for me.
-A film that is widely regarded as both sweet and charming, and created a very strong second contender for the Ghostbusters theme.
+Widely regarded as both funny and sweet, it is a film which also created a very strong contender for a second Ghostbusters theme.
 It is the thread of creativity running through both films characters, and the films themselves, that make them so similar.
 The likeable and naive main characters (Brigsby’s James and Be Kind‘s Jerry) keep us believing that they can achieve their wildly unattainable dreams.
 They are forces for creative positivity, pushing us to realise that the world isn’t such a bad place, and we can make other people happy by being ourselves.
 It’s exactly the kind of message that we need right now.

 Brigsby Bear tells the story of James, a young man who was abducted as a baby and has lived underground with his two captors for his entire life.
 His ‘father’, Mark Hamill, and his ‘mother’ (Jane Adams), seem like pretty reasonable people – albeit the weird dinnertime hand shaking ritual and the weird stuffed animals in their garden.
-Within the first ten minutes, James is rescued from the underground bunker (which is disturbingly homely) and taken back to his real family.
+James is rescued from the disturbingly homely underground bunker and returned to his real family within the first ten minutes.
 There’s a reunion with his father (Matt Walsh), mother (Michaela Watkins) and teenage sister Aubrey (Ryan Simpkins).
 Claire Danes plays James’ psychiatrist, who reveals to him that the TV show he grew up watching (the ONLY thing he watched for 25 years) is not actually real.
 Rather, it was created and filmed by his kidnapper Dad.
 James is the only person to have seen the show Brigsby Bear, and even the ‘friends’ he spoke to on forums about it turned out to have been his kidnapper parents all along.

 After befriending Spencer (“Mr Spencer”) at a party, and employing the help of both his sister, some friends and the local aspiring thespian cop Detective Vogel (played by Greg Kinnear), James sets about creating the Brigsby Bear Movie – an epic finale to the hours and hours of the TV show made solely for him.
 Of course there are hiccups on the way (including a home-made bomb, stealing police evidence, a bad drugs trip and time spent in a mental institution), but Brigsby Bear has a happy ending, thank goodness.